 The Sales Process – A Step By Step Guide

-Over the years, I’ve trained thousands of Sales Professionals and Business Owners, and I often find the same thing missing in their sales approach – they’re missing a sales process.
+Over the years, I’ve trained thousands of Sales Professionals and Business Owners, and I often find the same thing missing in their sales approach – they’re missing a sales process / selling process.

 They usually ‘wing it’, and aren’t follow a step by step structure.

 By sales process, I mean a systematic system to give you consistent results.

 Many people tend to follow ‘instinct’, or just do what feels right at the time.